Build a Crypto Portfolio Manager with AI Agents, MCP Servers, and Python — A Practical Guide

 What the Daily Briefing Looks Like in Slack

-When the crew runs, the Report Writer agent compiles everything and posts to your Slack channel.
-Here’s a representative output from our testing:
+When the crew runs, the Report Writer agent compiles everything and posts to your Slack channel:

 📊 Daily Crypto Portfolio Briefing — April 14, 2026